ChicoState/ux-kitchen-pantry/README.md

 **Executive Summary**

 * Cognitive Walkthroughs
-  * Putting yourself in a persona to test the application for usability for
+  * Putting yourself in a persona to test the application for usability
 * Wireframes
 * overall takeaway